Flax Farm fresh cold-pressed linseed (flaxseed) oil, lovely mild flavour, high in omega-3SHOP NOW

 - Flax Farm’s cold-pressed linseed (flaxseed) oil is a great way to get the benefits of omega-3.
 Our cold-pressed linseed oil is a very rich source of omega-3 which is the good fat, we usually associate with fish.
 Omega-3 is essential, which means our bodies can’t make it so we have to get it ready made from food or supplements.

 The lovely mild flavour of Flax Farm cold-pressed linseed makes it very pleasant for young children who often prefer the flavour to olive oil.
 At markets we find small children, especially little boys, are very enthusiastic about trying our sample oil; often until all sample oil oil and bread is gone!
 As people hit adulthood using linseed oil can help maximise your nutrition and help you cope with the stresses of adult life, helping keep you you healthy and active even through retirement.

 Why using cold-pressed linseed oil in food is three times better than omega-3 supplements

 Some people find Flax Farm linseed (flaxseed) so beneficial they take it off a spoon.
-With its lovely mild nutty taste it is even better when you incorporate it into food.
+With its lovely mild nutty taste, it is even better when you incorporate it into food.

-- You cut down on bad fats
+- You use it to replace butter and cream so cut down on bad fats

 - Even though you’re cutting down on naughty fats Flax Farm linseed oil will keep your meals tasting great.